nivbhaskhar/nivbhaskhar.github.io/_portfolio/UnPuzzled.md

 I design a _search algorithm_ which takes a puzzle board with the _top-left corner filled in_, searches for the _best_ pieces to fit into the board till the board is filled completely.
 The task of determining which pieces fit _better_ makes use of the _checking-adjacency models_.
 I create _solvers_, which integrate the models with the search algorithm.
 Finally, I evaluate and compare the performances of the solvers on a test-data set of puzzles which are constructed by the puzzle generator from the test-portion of the CUB-200 dataset split.

-I also give a web-application built using [Gradio](https://github.com/gradio-app/gradio) which simulates the puzzle-solving by the solver which is deployed on Heroku
+I used to have a web-application built using [Gradio](https://github.com/gradio-app/gradio) which simulated the puzzle-solving by the solver, deployed on Heroku.
+The files for the Heroku app can be found in the github repo still, though the app is now deleted.